verlok/blog-11ty/content/blog/how-i-made-the-web-more-responsive--debug-avoid-slow-interaction-next-paint-inp/index.md

 ---
 title: "Talk: How I made the web more responsive — real-world case studies of INP optimizations"
 description: "In May 2024, I began speaking at local meetups and conferences about enhancing web responsiveness.
 Specifically, I discuss debugging and avoiding slow interactions based on my experience on auditing Interaction to Next Paint (INP) on clients' websites.
-Find here videos, slides, dates and locations my talk."
+Find here videos, slides, dates and locations."
 date: 2024-09-17
 tags:
   - talks